Design researcher, product designer, & cognitive scientist.

-I research and design products to meet user needs and business goals.
-My approach is fueled by experience in cognitive science & behavioral research.
-Before I was a designer, I got a PhD in Neuroscience and spent a few years as faculty in Psychiatry at the University of Michigan.
-My research specialty was brain imaging of neural networks associated with cognition & emotion.
+My research philosophy is one of solving problems.
+Before studying design, I got a PhD in Neuroscience and spent a few years as a psychiatry professor at the University of Michigan.
+My research specialty was brain imaging of neural networks associated with cognition and emotion.

-1. How to figure out which problem is important enough to solve, why it's important, and how to communicate it’s significance to an interested audience and to decision-making stakeholders
+1. How to figure out which problem is important enough to solve, and why it is important

 2. Which questions to ask to solve the problem, and which answers are important

 3. How to turn observations into practical solutions

 5. How to supervise without authority, and how to collaborate when everyone has equal say